thesoftwarejedi/payeezy_js/example/README.md

 ## Feedback

-Payeezy IOS SDK is in active development.
+Payeezy JS is in active development.
 We appreciate the time you take to try it out and welcome your feedback!
 Here are a few ways to get in touch:
 * [GitHub Issues](https://github.com/payeezy/payeezy/issues) - For generally applicable issues and feedback
 * support@payeezy.com - for personal support at any phase of integration